 The Plastics Seminars and Workshops at the University of Massachusetts Lowell are highly respected throughout the plastics industry as a proven method of gaining both theoretical and practical information.
 Offered by the Division of Online and Continuing Education and the Department of Plastics Engineering for the past 30 years, these seminars and workshops provide effective technical instruction applicable to plastics materials, processes, design and quality control.

 These seminars are designed for technical and non-technical audiences, including manufacturers, suppliers and end-users.
-Professionals in the areas of production, engineering, design, packaging, management, purchasing and marketing can benefit from the programs in this series.
-More specifically, the appropriate audience for each seminar can be determined from the seminar descriptions.
+Professionals in the areas of production, engineering, design, packaging, management, purchasing and marketing can benefit from these seminars.